robclancy/presenter/README.md

 ### Extending the Decorator

 As of 1.2.x I have added in a decorator object.
 This object takes care of turning an object that has `PresentableInterface` into a `Presenter`.
-This is by default done with Laravel's `View` objects.
-The reasoning behind a new class instead of the old way is so it can be better tested and also to allow you to extend it.
+By default, this is done with Laravel's `View` objects.
+The reasoning behind a new class instead of the previous implementation is so it can be better tested and also to allow you to extend it.
 Here is an example of extending the `Decorator` so that instead of using the `PresentableInterface` and `getPresenter()` method you can use a public variable on the object called `$presenter`.

 Note: these instructions are for Laravel usage.